 Will I lose my property if I file for bankruptcy or a consumer proposal?

-To put this another way, if you have real property, your unsecured creditors would expect to get paid the equity in the property or they would be missing out on something they could seize and sell to recover the money they lent to you.
+To put this another way, if you have real property, your unsecured creditors would expect to get paid the equity in the property.
 Equity in your property is roughly the amount of money that you would receive in a sale of your property after outstanding mortgages are paid.

 If you are going to file for bankruptcy or a proposal and you do not want to lose your property, we will show you how this is done by ensuring that your creditors are satisfied that they will get paid for the equity in your property, without you having to seize your property for force you to sell it.